Shaivarth/Shaivarth/README.md

 - **Machine Learning**: Exploring the basics and understanding the power of AI.

 ### My Learning Path :
-- I tackle problems on Leetcode daily, maintaining a coding streak on the platform.
+- I tackle problems on Leetcode consistently, maintaining a coding streak on the platform.
 - Participating in hackathons and coding competitions to challenge myself and learn from peers.

 ### Let's Connect!